Why Do I Still Get My Period On Birth Control? | Clear Facts Explained

 The Adjustment Phase: Why Bleeding Happens Early On

 This adjustment phase explains why many people experience spotting or light bleeding during their first three cycles on birth control pills or hormonal devices.
 The good news?
-For most users, this settles down as their bodies get used to the new regimen.
+For many users, this settles down as their bodies get used to the new regimen.

 The Difference Between Withdrawal Bleeding and Natural Periods